TianlongLiang/WAMR-doc-outline/appendix/webassembly-details.md

 ---
 # WebAssembly details

-Meanwhile, if you can't wait to learn more about wasm, check out this Book: _webassembly in action_, it's a great book showcase how to use wasm with Javascript inside browser.
+Meanwhile, if you can't wait to learn more about Wasm, check out this book: _WebAssembly in Action_.
+It's a great book showcasing how to use Wasm with JavaScript inside a browser.